christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 coalition of nations to attack Israel, but will be defeated by God in a great battle.

-**11.1 Islam**
+**11.3 Islam**

-At the same time these rabbi's created Christianity they created Islam.
+At the same time these rabbis created Christianity they created Islam.

 In the book 'Hagarism: The Making of the Islamic World' (1977) by Patricia Crone and Michael Cook they trace the origins of Islam to 'The Secrets of Shimon bar Yochai' [^15] which is a record of the "divine visions" of the 2nd-century rabbi, Simon ben Yohai aka Simon Peter (Shimon bar Yonah) who was a student of rabbi Akiva, to his students.
 They theorize that Islam was started as a psy-op to weaponize the Arabs to attack the Byzantine empire (eastern Rome) to free judea.